shanzhengliu/SpringMVC_Health-Heaven/ReadMe.md

 ## Health Heaven
 ### Introduction
-This project is developed by 2020S2 Elec5619 Group 3.
 It is developed with Spring MVC + Hiberante.

 ### Environment
 Java >=1.8